 Companion Planting can be a confusing business.
 It takes a while to get your head around companion plant combinations that work and don’t work together.

 Some plants work better with others and some are a terrible combination and they both struggle.
-Here are some well-known combinations that work and you should aim for, or don’t and you should avoid.
+Here are some well-known combinations that work and you should aim for.
+I have provided a printable pdf of vegetable and herb companion combinations that work well below for you.

 Nasturtium (a flower) attracts caterpillars, aphids and whitefly.
 Therefore planting it alongside or around vegetables such as lettuces, cabbages, beans and tomatoes will protect them.
 The adults will lay the eggs on the nasturtium leaves instead.